lukafuna/Advent-of-code-2025/README.md

 - Day1
 - Day2
 - Day3
+- Day4
 - Day5
-- Day6

 Each project contains the solutions for that day's challenge.
-Some of them may have solutions only for the first part.
+In the projects containing both solutions the solution to the second part is commented and doesn't have the input for it.
+Also the actual output of the solutions is not included.

 ## Technologies